Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 Source: CIO Insight

 Worse still, the total global spending of the enterprise software market has continued to grow, creating an even higher demand for developers.
-According to Gartner, the global enterprise software spending grew by 8.5% to reach $453 billion in 2019, and it is forecasted to see a 10.5% growth between now and 2021.
+According to Gartner, global enterprise software spending grew by 8.5% to reach $453 billion in 2019, and it is forecasted to see a 10.5% growth between now and 2021.

 Statista infographic